Students are eligible for awarding of a bachelor’s degree when they fulfill the following requirements.

 Students who have met graduation requirements during the current academic year, summer through winter quarters, and those expecting to meet the requirements during the current spring quarter or upcoming summer quarter may participate in the spring commencement ceremony.

-Application for graduation or receipt of a degree does not automatically qualify a student for commencement participation.
-Students must complete the online commencement registration form located on the Wildcat Shop's homepage at http://cwubookstore.collegestoreonline.com/ prior to the published commencement participation deadline.
+Students must complete the online commencement registration form located on the Wildcat Shop's page at http://wildcatshop.net/c-5-graduation.aspx prior to the published commencement participation deadline.
 Students should also review the information on the commencement website located at www.cwu.edu/commencement for the most current information on the commencement activities and procedures.

 Students anticipating graduation the summer quarter following commencement exercises may participate in the commencement ceremony.
 Candidates for summer graduation who wish to participate in the spring commencement ceremony prior to issuance of a degree must submit an application for graduation prior to the posted deadline and complete degree requirements by the end of summer quarter.
 Candidates who have applied for their degree the summer following the June commencement ceremony are not eligible for honors distinction nor will their degree be published in the commencement book until the following academic year.

-Students participating in commencement exercises must wear commencement regalia approved by the commencement committee.
-Exceptions to commencement procedures are approved by the commencement committee.
+Students participating in commencement exercises must wear commencement regalia approved by the Registrar.

 Graduation with Distinction